Lexus IS (XE20): Limited editions

-Elegant White edition (2007–)
+Elegant White Interior edition (2007–)

-It is a limited (700 units) edition of the IS 250 and IS 350 for Japan market.
-It included a custom two-tone interior.
+It is a limited (700 units) edition of the IS 250 and IS 350 for the Japan market.
+It included a custom two-tone white and gray leather interior.

 IS 250 X (2007–)

 Lexus introduced a new badge into its lineup in 2007 – a new "X-Package" which was introduced into a number of countries.
 In the Australian market, it was introduced to celebrate the sale of the 5000th IS 250 in Australia.
 The IS 250 X came standard with: sport tuned suspension, exclusive 18-inch alloy five-spoke wheels, premium Mark Levinson 14 speaker stereo, moonroof, satellite navigation, illuminated scuff plates, rear camera and sports pedals, and a front lip spoiler.
 The "X" also came in 3 colors: Onyx Black, Vermillion Red and Metallic Silver.
 In order to retain the "exclusive" image, only 260 were released in the 2007 calendar year.
 The pricing started at A$64,390 for the 6-speed manual and rose to A$66,990 for the 6-speed semi-automatic.

 There were a number of changes made to the 2008 IS 250 X model.
 These included: changes to the steering system resulting in an improved steering feel, modified rear seats to improve rear room and the added choice of a new exterior colour – Arctic Blue.
 Lexus Australia also announced that 450 units would be released, compared to the 260 released the previous year.
 Production of the IS 250 X ceased in 2008.